Home > Good Food > Dips, Spreads + Sauces > Fermented Jalapeños

 This lacto-fermented jalapeños recipe is dedicated to the lookout.

-No. 1 –> While you’ve got the ingredients and the mess out, why not try your hand at fermented hot sauce, FERMENTED GARLIC, or fermented salsa?
+• While you’ve got the ingredients and the mess out, why not try your hand at fermented hot sauce, fermented garlic, or fermented salsa?

-No. 2 –> When I talk about burping your ferment, what I mean is to open the lid and allow the carbon dioxide to escape, reducing pressure inside the jar.
-During the process, the live cultures in the ferment consume the peppers and other ingredients and excrete carbon dioxide which creates pressure on the jar.
+• When I talk about burping your ferment, what I mean is to open the lid and allow the carbon dioxide to escape, reducing pressure inside the jar.
+During the process, the live cultures (lactic acid bacteria) in the ferment consume the natural sugars in the peppers and excrete carbon dioxide which creates pressure on the jar.
 If left too long, the jar can burst due to pressure.

-No. 4 –> It is very important to ensure that ALL ingredients remain below the brine at all times during the fermentation time – this is the best way to keep baddies at bay and prevent batch-ruining molds or other unwanted visitors to your ferment.
+• It is very important to ensure that ALL ingredients remain below the brine at all times during the fermentation time – this is the best way to keep bad bacteria at bay and prevent batch-ruining molds or other unwanted visitors to your ferment.

 What Is Lacto-Fermenting?